nais/doc/addons/secrets.md

 spec:
   envFrom:
     - secret: my-secret
 ```

 That's it!
 When the application is running, the environment variable `key1` will have the value `supersecret`.

-Alternatively, if the secret should have their contents mounted into the containers as files
+Alternatively, if the secret should have their contents mounted into the containers as files:

 ```yaml
 spec:
   filesFrom:
     - secret: my-secret
 ```

 The secret is then exposed under the path specified by `spec.filesFrom[].mountPath` (default `/var/run/secrets`).
 For this example it is available at `/var/run/secrets/key1`.

 See the official [Kubernetes documentation][Kubernetes secrets] or by running `kubectl create secret generic --help`
 for more details on creating and managing your secrets.